arufak/CS506_Final_Project/README.md

 - **Weather Features**: Weather conditions such as "rainy", "sunny", "snowy", "cloudy", and temperature ranges will be extracted and categorized for use in the recommendation model.
 - **Movie Features**: Movies will be grouped based on genre, popularity, and viewer ratings to associate specific movies with weather conditions.

-## Preliminary Data Visualization
-Here’s the README section in plain text for easier copy-pasting:

----

 ## Preliminary Visualizations of Data
 ### Weather Influence on Genre Choice
 - **Visualization**: This pie chart answers the question, “Does the weather affect what genre of movie you watch?”
 The chart provides a clear breakdown, showing the percentage of individuals who consider weather when choosing a movie genre versus those who do not.
 - **Insight**: Preliminary responses reveal a trend where weather appears to influence movie-watching habits, providing a basis for analyzing genre preferences across different weather conditions.